GabrielOliveira-1/guess-the-number/README.md

 ## Acknowledgment

-The game idea and initial implementation are inspired by the course 'The Complete JavaScript Course 2023: From Zero to Expert!' by Joans Schmedtmann, the characteristics and layout of the app are also inspired by various similar projects available online and of course my own ideas.
+The game idea and initial implementation are inspired by the course 'The Complete JavaScript Course 2023: From Zero to Expert!' by Joans Schmedtmann, the characteristics and layout of the app are also inspired by various similar projects available online and my own ideas.